-- Official high school or equivalent transcript. - Successful completion of required assessment test. - Current government-issued photo ID. - Social security card or right to work documentation.
+- · Official high school transcript or equivalent. - Completion of required assessment test. - Current government-issued photo ID. - Social Security card or right-to-work documentation.

-- Maintain a minimum 76% grade-point average and a 93% - Basic keyboarding and computer skills to facilitate learning - Clinical hours included in program. - Fingerprinting and background check will be required.
+- · Maintain a minimum 76% grade-point average and a 93% attendance rate. - Basic keyboarding and computer skills to facilitate learning of software. - Access to a computer or laptop with internet access. - Fingerprinting and background check will be required.

-- Textbooks.
+- Textbooks

 - Two uniform sets and one lab coat.

-- American Heart Association Basic Life Support (BLS) CPR and First Aid training and card.

-- Nurse Assistant Certification exam.

 - Fingerprinting.

+- American Heart Association Basic Life Support (BLS) CPR and First Aid trainings and cards.

+- Internship included in program.

+- Nurse Assistant certification exam.